The Import tool: create and update records

 New records can be created and existing records updated with the Collections Import tool, which is accessed from the Main menu.
 Data, typically imported from a CSV file1, can be verified with a Test run option before the import is processed and records in your data sourcesClosed The management of a collection can involve a vast amount of information about objects / items / books, people and organizations, events, administration and more.
 This information is stored as records in data sources.
 Each data source stores a specific type of information: details about collection items, people, events, loans, and so on. are added or changed.

 Before demonstrating how to use the Import tool, we describe how to construct a CSV import file.
-Note that building a CSV import file can require details about fields and the data they hold that is only available in Axiell DesignerClosed An application for administration and customization of Axiell Collections.
-Amongst other things, field labels, tooltips, values in drop lists, etc. are specified and translated in Designer..
+Note that building a CSV import file can require details about fields and the data they hold that is only available in Axiell DesignerClosed A tool for designing, creating, customizing and managing Axiell Collections applications and databases, broadly speaking, the Axiell Collections Model Application.
+As well as managing databases, including user access and permissions, Designer is used for such tasks as translating field labels, tooltips, values in drop lists, etc..

 How to build a CSV import file